tofuutils/tenv/README.md

 <a id="advanced-remote-configuration"></a>
 ### Advanced remote configuration

-This avanced configuration is meant to call artifact mirror (like [JFrog Artifactory](https://jfrog.com/artifactory)).
+This advanced configuration is meant to call artifact mirror (like [JFrog Artifactory](https://jfrog.com/artifactory)).

 The yaml file from TENV_REMOTE_CONF can have 3 parts : "tofu", "terraform", "terragrunt".